dotanuki-labs/gradle-wrapper-validator/docs/development.md

 This project adopts
 [GiHub Actions](https://github.com/dotanuki-labs/gradle-wrapper-validator/actions)
 as it CI system.
-Most of the verifications we'll run on CI are provided by the `just` recipes, as previously mentioned.
+Most of the verifications we'll run on CI are provided by `krabby.sh` tasks, as previously mentioned.

 In addition to that, we also run a specific `Job` to enforce code quality standards for docs,